wandb/docs/docs/support/remove_projects_from_team_space_without_admin_privileges.md

 tags:
 - administrator
 ---
-To remove projects from a team space without admin privileges, you have two options:
+To remove projects from a team space without admin privileges, follow these options:

-- Request that a current admin remove the projects for you.
+- Request that a current admin remove the projects.
-- Ask the admin to grant you the necessary access to manage the projects temporarily.
+- Ask the admin to grant temporary access for project management.

-If you can't reach the admin, contact a billing admin or another authorized user in your organization who can assist.
+If unable to contact the admin, reach out to a billing admin or another authorized user in your organization for assistance.